jerin-m-jose/notes/vim.md

 # Vim commands

+> copy file content to clipboard:
+> :%w !pbcopy
+>
+> To copy the current line, in command mode type:
+> "*yy
+>
+> To copy the whole file/buffer, in command mode,
+> first go to the beginning via gg, then type :
+> "*yG

 ### for movement

 > When using movement commands, you can put a number in front of them to make Vim complete a command multiple times.